Lindelani-3/latent-influence-tracker/README.md

-# Expectation Maximization For Ensemble Structure Learning in the Presence of Latent Variables using Gaussian Mixture Models and Static Bayesian Networks
+# Expectation Maximization & Ensemble Structure Learning in the Presence of Latent Variables using Gaussian Mixture Models and Static Bayesian Networks

 ## Overview